Pediatric Low-Grade Glioma Externally-Led Patient-Focused Drug Development (pLGG EL-PFDD) Meeting Presented by the Pediatric Brain Tumor Foundation

 The information you provide will remain strictly confidential and will be used for planning the meeting.

 Some of your responses may be included in the meeting, in the Voice of the Patient Report, or in other associated documents.
 Patient identification will always be removed and patient information will be presented as grouped data from many patients.
 If you have questions about how your responses will be used, please email [email protected].

-When and for long is the meeting?
+When and for how long is the meeting?

-The meeting will take place on Friday, February 23rd, 2024 from 10 a.m. to about 3 p.m.
+The meeting took place on Friday, February 23rd, 2024 from 10 a.m. to 3 p.m.
 Eastern Time.

 Is this for adult survivors of a PLGG?